Our Contract of Sale

 We’re sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

 50% Deposit payment due ASAP

-50% Balance payable on before website is made live.
+50% Balance payable before website is made public visible.

 We issue invoices electronically.
 Our payment terms are 7 days from the date of invoice, payable by direct bank transfer or through our online payments system.
 All proposals are quoted in GBP.